 When the game ends, play stops immediately and all cards are then worthless.

 The Winner- The winner is the player with the most chips.
 The second-place player has the second most chips and so on.

 Recording the Scores-

-All players in four-player games, whether developing their Personal Earning Indexes (PEI) or not, must record their scores on a BUX Score Sheet.
+All players in four-player games, whether developing their $IQ or not, must record their scores on a BUX Score Sheet.
 From this sheet, the scores and positions of players' finishes can be tracked.
-This tracking gives an indication of game performances over time and is linked directly to players' PEI, We don't have to tell you to keep this score sheet in a safe place.
+This tracking gives an indication of game performances over time and is linked directly to players' $IQ, We don't have to tell you to keep this score sheet in a safe place.
 If possible copy and take pictures of it.

 Moves not yet mentioned-

 (1) If at the beginning of your turn you have no chips, you can take 100 bux and end your turn– our version of Assistance.

 (2) If at the beginning of your turn you have no cards, you can draw 3 cards and after looking at them decide whether to put them up for bid, or keep them with no payment.
 Whatever you do, if you choose this option, your turn is over.